|

 with practice in regular or special education who have successfully completed relevant

 courses in a higher education institution with its own appropriate resources.
-Training of higher education teachers Teachers at this level receive no formal professional

 training, but minimum qualifications are laid down for each category.
 University: